Cookies on this website

 Massons Trichrome

 For detecting fibrosis and distinguishing cells from connective tissue.
-Keratin and muscle are red, collagen & bone are are blue/green and cytoplasm is light pink.
+Keratin and muscle are red, collagen and bone are blue/green and cytoplasm is light pink.

 Massons Trichrome